jina-ai/docs/chapters/dump-reload.md

-# Rolling Updates and Query while Indexing in Jina
+# Rolling Updates and Query While Indexing in Jina

 ##### In this section, you will learn how to configure Jina to allow queries while indexing